 - Students will later write and defend a research thesis that makes an original contribution to scholarship.

 - The normal program length is 4 years; the maximum length is 6 years.

-To apply to the PhD program, please visit How to Apply to an Graduate Degree Program.
+To apply to the PhD program, visit How to Apply to a Graduate Degree Program.